Love French Food

 Disclaimer

-Here at Love French Food, we love the diversity of individual people, religions, and cultures of the world.
+Here at Love French Food, we appreciate the diversity of individuals, religions, and cultures from around the world.
 We celebrate the kindness of so many, something that is easy to miss.
-We try to step softly on our earth as it supports an amazing array of creatures and landscapes that we want future peoples to enjoy.
-We financially support WCK (World Central Kitchen), Toronto Humane Society, Birds Canada, Nature Canada, The Heart and Stroke Foundation Of Canada, and our local London, Ontario Hospitals.
+We strive to tread lightly on our earth, as it supports an amazing array of creatures and landscapes that we want future generations to enjoy.
+We financially support WCK (World Central Kitchen), Toronto Humane Society, Birds Canada, Nature Canada, The Heart and Stroke Foundation of Canada, and our local Hospitals.

 Let us live, Love, & Eat together!